User Review( votes)

 - Make content appear and operate in predictable ways.
 For example, the way someone tabs through your site must be logical and consistent.

 Your website must be ROBUST.

 - Maximize compatibility with current and future user tools.
-Nobody has a crystal ball, but at a minimum your site should work well with accessibility tools like screen readers.
+Of course, nobody has a crystal ball, but at a minimum, your site should work well with accessibility tools like screen readers.

 Connect with one of our marketing educators to learn more.